NilanjPatel/xbee_python/README.md

 games with xbee and python API, here i am going to use one xbee in coordinator API mode and other xbee as router with AT Command mode.

-dependancy : 1.) xbee library
+dependancy : 1.) xbee library,
              2.) serial libary